 Kluane National Park and reserve

-When taking a trip on the Alaska Highway, there are a few things you should not leave home without.
+When driving the Alaska Highway, there are a few things you should not leave home without!

 There are affiliate links below – if you make a qualifying purchase through these links, I may receive a small percentage at no extra cost you.

 Simply put, this is the bible of Alaska Highway travel.
 The Milepost is a mile-by-mile guide to the Alaska Highway as well as all of the major roads leading to it.
 Every single thing on the road is mentioned, from gas stations and campgrounds to pullouts, viewpoints and even signposts.